bradleyeckert/LiteForth/README.md

 For example, a variable `x` whose value is between 0 and 10 is declared with `4 bits x`. `5 x !` stores 5 to x, where `x @` reads it back out.
-This avoids having to keep data sizes straight.
 The `variable` keyword is equivalant to `32 bits`.
-An address consists of a 5-bit size, 5-bit shift count, and 22-bit cell address.
-The size field is 0 for 32-bit.

 `char+` and `chars` manipulate the shift and address fields to support chars of any width, from 1 to 16 bits. `@` and `!` will work with any width.